Stanford Digital Forma Urbis Romae Project

 identified, click on identified from the pull-down menu, type "true" in the query bar and

 click on the Search button.
-You should receive an index of 20 fragments.
+You should receive an index of such fragments.
 Or, if you are interested in

 seeing all the fragments on which the Circus Maximus appears, choose identification from the pull-down menu, type "Circus

 Maximus" in the query bar, and click on the Search button.
-You should get to an index of 7 fragments (Note that you
+You should get to an index of several such fragments (Note that you

 must use quotation marks around the title of the monument you are searching for if its title has more than